jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 The problem with the equation is that the waveform we'd like to digitize, $\phi(t)$, and the higher frequency carrier that we'd like to keep as analog, are jumbled together.
 We need to find a way to rip them apart.

-Fortunately, the only thing we need is high school math!
+Fortunately, you only need some high school math!
 Do you remember those angle sum formulas from trig or precalculus?
 Let's take the angle sum formula for $\cos$:

 $$
 \cos(x+y) = \cos(x)\cos(y) - \sin(x)\sin(y)